Over the past few months, we have been preparing to welcome you back to The Wild Rabbit.

 Bar and Terrace

-The Bar and Front Terrace will reopen for dining from Saturday 4th July.
-This will be limited to reduced capacities and table availability in line with the latest social distancing guidelines.
-We will be offering our Bottoms Up menu seven days a week for Lunch 12pm – 2pm and Dinner 6pm – 8pm.
-Only table service will be offered, with no standing space.
-Priority will be given to diners.
+The Bar and Front Terrace is open.
+This is limited to reduced capacities and table availability in line with the latest social distancing guidelines.
+We are offering our Bottoms Up menu seven days a week for Lunch 12pm – 2pm and Dinner 6pm – 8pm.
+Only table service is available, with no standing space.
+Please note priority is given to diners.
 We ask that you call in advance to avoid disappointment.

-Our Private Dining Room is temporarily closed.
-We will be reviewing government guidelines on maximum numbers and the decision to reopen for private bookings will be reviewed based on this guidance.
-We are taking future enquiries with the utmost flexibility.
-If you would like to discuss options with a member of the team please contact firstname.lastname@example.org.
+Our Private Dining Room is open.
+If you would like to discuss availability with a member of the team please contact firstname.lastname@example.org.

 All accommodation bookings can be cancelled or transferred up to 72 hours prior to arrival.